rethinkdb/www/_posts/2015-09-04-startfest-is-awesome.md

 When it came time for my workshop, I had a great interactive session with people familiar and not familiar with RethinkDB.
 I demonstrated our great WebGUI and our changefeeds but even for those who had heard of us, I got to show some of RethinkDB's new failover features from our [2.1 release][2_1].
 Using the new features on the WebGUI is a great way to show how replication and sharding work in realtime.

-Overall, while I only in Utah for a short 48 hours this time, we at RethinkDB always look forward to coming back to the Beehive State.
+Overall, while I only in Utah for a short 48 hours this time, I had a great time.
+We at RethinkDB always look forward to coming back to the Beehive State and have a lot of great supporters in the SLC and Provo area.

 Also congrats to [Purpose Portfolio][purpose_portfolio] for winning runner-up and to [SimpleCitizen][simplecitizen] for winning both People's Choice and the grand prize!
 These are both really exciting projects that bridge the gap between social innovation and technology.